Skip to Main Content

 Shakings are odds and ends of rope and canvas accumulated during a voyage.
 They were formerly the perquisites of the chief mate.
 Thus, odds and ends of sea stories.

-A Whaleman's wife.
+A Whaleman's Wife.
 D. Appleton, 1902.
 372 pages

 A Bounty Boy: Being Some Adventures of a Christian Barbarian on an Unpremeditated Trip Round the World.
 Marshall, 1907.
 361 pages